AlejandroRodarte/nestjs-teslo-shop/teslo-shop/README.md

 ```txt
 postgres://<username>:<password>@<domain>:<port>/<database-name>
 ```

+5. At the root of this project, create a `secrets/docker/teslo-shop/jwt-secret.txt` file and store a strong, secure password string

 - `<username>` must be equal to what `POSTGRES_USER` is equal to
 - `<password>` must be equal to the string stored at `secrets/docker/teslo-shop-postgres/postgres-password.txt`